siposm/oktatas-hft/_other-materials/project-work-requirements.md

 ### Milestones of the project work:

 - 6th week, Wednesday 23:59:59

-- October 10.
-23:59:59
-    - Github repository is created with the correct naming
+    - GitHub repository is created with the correct naming scheme
-    - oenikprog user was invited to the repository
+    - `siposm` user was invited to the repository
     - the empty projects are created
-    - .gitignore file was modified
+    - `.gitignore` file was modified
-    - .mdf and .ldf files are created in the Data layer
+    - `.mdf` and `.ldf` files are created in the Data layer
-    - the last three steps were committed and pushed to the remote repository (at Github)
+    - the last three steps were committed and pushed to the remote repository (visible at GitHub's web UI)

-- October 17.
-23:59:59
+- 7th week, Wednesday 23:59:59
     - in the Model layer at least 3 classes are created with content inside
     - in the Data layer the XYZDbContext class is created
     - in the DbSeed all three tables (or if there is more, all of them) are filled with test data as part of the initialization

-- November 7.
-23:59:59
+- 9th week, Wednesday 23:59:59
     - in the Repository layer at least 3 classes are created
     - in these classes all the CRUD methods are created

-- November 21.
-23:59:59
+- 11th week, Wednesday 23:59:59
     - in the Logic layer the classes are created
     - in these classes all the CRUD and non-crud methods are created
     - 10 out of 10 unit tests are created and all can be run without any fails

-- November 28.
-23:59:59
+- 12th week, Wednesday 23:59:59
     - the Endpoint application should be ready, it can be built/run and it reacts to API calls

-- December 2.
-23:59:59
+- 13th week, Wednesday 23:59:59
     - deadline #1

-- December 9.
-23:59:59
+- 14th week, Wednesday 23:59:59
     - deadline #2

 The deadline means that at that time the instructor will download the code and starting from that, no change in the codebase can be accepted.